Platform

 As County Commissioner, Minja will fight through the bureaucracy to build a regional light rail system.
 Thirty years ago (in 1993), Clark County Commissioner Bruce Woodbury championed the vision of building I-215, the only locally funded freeway in America without any state and federal money.
 I-215 made today’s Vegas possible.

 Looking forward to the next 30 years, we need to make a historic investment today to build a light rail system.
-The reality is that Clark County will not be able to continue to grow without a mass, public transit system.
-While Phoenix—a hotter city than ours—has built 35 miles of light rail connecting riders to jobs and opportunity, we've fallen 20 years behind.
+The reality is that Clark County will not be able to continue to grow without a mass public transit system.
+While Phoenix, a hotter city than ours, has built 35 miles of light rail connecting riders to jobs and opportunity, we've fallen 20 years behind.
+While other peer regions like Phoenix, Denver, Salt Lake City, Dallas are investing in multi-modal transportation, Las Vegas is stuck in traffic.

 Solution:

-A Three-Part Strategy for a Connected, Thriving Clark County
+A Three-Part Strategy for a Connected Clark County

-This isn't just a "light rail" plan.
-It's a comprehensive economic development and smart growth strategy with a light rail spine.
+The plan doesn't just involve "building light rail", but rather combines comprehensive economic development and smart growth land use strategy with a rail transit spine.

-1) The Infrastructure: A Phased Light Rail System for the Southwest: IKEA, Durango Casino, UnCommon, Costco, Town Square, Airport, Allegiant Stadium, and UNLV.
+1) The Infrastructure: A Phased Light Rail System for the Southwest: IKEA, Durango Casino, UnCommons, Costco, Town Square, Airport, Allegiant Stadium, and UNLV

 This is a cross-county link that provides a real alternative to the 215 beltway.
 This will provide a fast, reliable, and car-free connection between where people live, work, learn, and play.

 The biggest question is always, "How do we pay for it?"
-We use an innovative model that doesn't rely solely on new sales or property taxes: Tax Increment Financing (TIF).
+We use an innovative model that does not rely solely on new sales or property taxes: Tax Increment Financing (TIF) district.

 How It Works: